netbrick/jenv/README.md

 Install script will check for dependencies and initializes jenv.

+Jenv can be installed as system wide for all users, this install can be overriden by user jenv installation.
+For system wide installation just run commands above as root.
+(Don't forget to clone jenv into folder, where all users have at least read permissions eg. `/usr/local/jenv/`)

 ## Install Java
 Because I can not redistribute Java SDK, so you should download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html and install.
 After install please execute following command: